BarryBeics/Project-Two/README.md

 **The Footer** includes:

 - **Social**: allows users to know more about the developer.
-These are all links to real accounts as I intend develop this project futher over time.
+These are all links to real accounts as I intend to develop this project further over time.

 Both the Header and the Footer are consistent throughout the website.

 **Home Page** includes:

-- **overview**: A couple of sentances to give a brief explanation of the the site does.
+- **overview**: A couple of sentences to give a brief explanation of the the site does.
-Graphic showing a person work hard to understand trading strategy, this displays a smaller image on mobile screens.
+Graphic showing a person working hard to understand trading strategy

 **Calculator Page** includes:

-- **Options Panel**: Allows for input of various parameters but the user.
+- **Options Panel**: Allows for input of various parameters by the user.
 - **Results Panel**: Show the results of the current trading strategy.